If you are having some or all of your fees paid by a sponsor your sponsor will need to provide a letter detailing how much they are going to pay.

 Evidence of your sponsorship

-Your sponsor must write to us on official, letter-headed paper and give the following information:
+Your sponsor must write to us in English, on official letter-headed paper and give the following information:

 - student name in full